cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 ---
-title: Rules of thumb for the design of ecological experiments
+title: Tips for the design of ecological experiments
 layout: default
 category: rstats
 published: TRUE
 ---

-Rules of thumb for the design of ecological experiments
+Tips for the design of ecological experiments
 =======================================================

 Are you planning an experiment in the lab or field, or an observational